Keeping exotic animals as pets in Queensland

 Marine pests are controlled by the Department of Agriculture and Fisheries.
 Certain introduced freshwater fish are declared noxious in Queensland and cannot be brought into the state.
 A fine also applies to the keeping or releasing noxious fish species.

 Some exotic and native birds may be kept privately in Queensland.
 Some species may be kept without a licence, whereas others may only be kept with an appropriate licence.
-Contact the Department of Environment and Heritage Protection for further information.
+Contact the Department of Environment and Science for further information.

 If you intend to keep 100 or more poultry, including caged birds, you will need to register your property.